AlexLeonardi/cs205project/README.md

 We first set up our model by defining the state space, action space, and reward metrics using gym-tetris, a package built on OpenAI Gym.
 The state space for our rendition of Tetris is a 256x240 RGB image, the action space consists of 6 simple actions (including move left, move right, rotate right, rotate left, move down, and no operation), and the reward is a score that rewards when the agent clears a line and penalizes the height of the Tetris stack.

 Then, to train our reinforcement learning agent, we use proximal policy optimization (PPO), an algorithm developed by OpenAI.
-[The PPO schema uses a clipped objective function which searches over a trust region in a method by which gradient descent can be used.
+The PPO schema uses a clipped objective function which searches over a trust region in a method by which gradient descent can be used.
 PPO also simplifies the typical reinforcement learning by removing the KL penalty from the objective function.
-Instead, PPO uses an estimated advantage (A) weighted by the ratio of probabilities, r, of achieving certain actions under different policies (parameterized by some theta).
-This objective function is then used in a typical reinforcement learning framework shown on the bottom left.
-PPO provides a balanced approach with relative ease of implementation that minimizes the cost function while ensuring the deviation from the previous policy is relatively small and therefore less stochastic.].
+Instead, PPO uses an estimated advantage ($\hat{A}$) weighted by the ratio of probabilities, $r$, of achieving certain actions under different policies (parameterized by some theta).
+PPO provides a balanced approach with relative ease of implementation that minimizes the cost function while ensuring the deviation from the previous policy is relatively small and therefore less stochastic.
+Additionally, PPO tends to perform relatively well without significant hyperparameter tuning, which makes it an attractive option when one has relatively little time to train an agent.
 We train our agent in batches, with data collected from multiple simultaneous environments.

-[We combined this approach with an underlying CNN architecture to read the tetris game board itself.
-The CNN convolves over the game board with approximately 1.5 million trainable parameters across 3 convolutional layers and 2 linear layers using ReLU activations.]
+We combined this approach with an underlying CNN architecture to read the Tetris game board itself.
+The CNN convolves over the game board with approximately 1.5 million trainable parameters across 3 convolutional layers and 2 linear layers using ReLU activations.

-[INSERT PPO OBJECTIVE FUNCTION HERE]
+$$L^{CLIP}(\theta) = \hat{E}_t[min(r_t(\theta)\hat{A}_t,clip(r_t(\theta),1-\varepsilon,1+\varepsilon)\hat{A}_t)]$$
+$\theta$ is the policy parameter
+$\hat{E}_t$ denotes the empirical expectation over timesteps
+$r_t$ is the ratio of the probability under the new and old policies, respectively
+$\hat{A}_t$ is the estimated advantage at time $t$
+$\varepsilon$ is a hyperparameter, usually 0.1 or 0.2

 Since our model seeks to accomplish a reinforcement learning task, there is no need for any external data.
 All training data will be provided by running simulations of the agent acting on a given state space after choosing an action from the action space based on the agent’s current policy.
 As we run more simulations, we give the agent more room to learn and encounter novel scenarios, so the load of this problem comes from the computational intensity of running many of these simulations.